Skip to main content

 Core concept

-Flows, steps, verdicts and data blocks
+Flows, steps, routes and data blocks

 This page explains the core building blocks of the IDnow Trust Platform and how they work together to form end-to-end flows: